pauloreis-ds/ifood_marketing_campaign/README.md

 > _had a profit of -3.046MU.
 The success rate of the campaign was 15%."_

 <p style="text-align: justify;">
 <b>The predictive model created has a precision of 71%.
 Which means that from those customers that the algorithm identifies as a potential acceptor of the offer, 71% of them will actually accept it.
-Thus, when using the model in the next campaign, We estimate a revenue that can vary from R\$ 15,600.00 to R\$ 19,100.00</b>
+Thus, when using the model in the next campaign, We estimate a revenue that can vary from R$ 15,600.00 to R$ 19,100.00</b>
 </p>

     With an increase on ROI that is very significant.